cosmos/cosmos-sdk/docs/index.rst

 SDK
 ---

-..
-One maxdepth for now

 .. toctree::
    :maxdepth: 1

-   sdk/overview.rst
    sdk/install.rst
+.. sdk/overview.rst # needs to be updated
 .. old/glossary.rst # not completely up to date  but has good content

 ..
 Basecoin